 Patsy Mink; 1927-2002

 The first Asian American Woman to practice law in Hawaii; The first woman of color elected to Congress; Principal author of Title IX- Patsy T. Mink Equal Opportunity in Education Act; Feminist

 Why we should know Patsy:

 Patsy Mink was a fierce fighter for race and gender equality.
 She endured the unwarranted arrest of her father and many other Asian Americans after the attack on Pearl Harbor.
 She was denied admission to medical school because of her gender, and faced workplace discrimination because she was a mother.
-Patsy used her story as a catalyst for change in order to end discrimination.
+Patsy used her story as a catalyst for change in order to end discrimination and women’s equality.
 Her spirit was one of perseverance- she simply would not be told she was “less than” because she was of Asian descent and a woman.
 When others tried to block Patsy’s road to success, she simply built a path around the injustice and kept moving forward.